rempsyc/lavaanExtra/paper/paper.md

 {lavaan} [@lavaanPackage] is a very popular R package for structural equation modeling (SEM).
-The package requires familiarizing oneself with a specific syntax to define latent variables, regressions, covariances, indirect effects, and so on.
+The package requires familiarizing oneself with a specific syntax to define latent variables, regressions, covariances, indirect effects, and so on, but this syntax is neither very intuitive for beginners nor very modular for more advanced users.
+Furthermore, it is relatively difficult to extract relevant statistical outputs in the form of tables and figures that are suitable for scientific publication.

-{lavaanExtra} does mainly two things.
-First, it offers an alternative, code-efficient syntax.
+{lavaanExtra} does mainly two things to address these issues.
+First, it offers an alternative, code-efficient modular syntax that allows automatizing certain steps.
 Second, it facilitates the analysis-to-publication workflow by providing publication-ready tables and figures following the style requirements of the American Psychological Association (APA).

 ## Usage